The Night Clerk is a DOA movie with a trailer that is more interesting than the entire film.

 Here’s the deal – a hotel clerk watches customers in rooms he has installed with hidden cameras.
 As the person responsible for checking in guests, he can place female guests into select rooms, pass the time in his night shift watching them on his tablet, and saves the recording for repeated viewings on a multiple screen set-up at his mom’s basement.

 The script says this is okay because Bart has Asperger’s syndrome.
-He’s not a basement-dwelling tech-savvy voyeur, but a young man trying to overcome the social challenges of his condition by learning from other people.
+He’s not a basement-dwelling tech-savvy peeping tom.
+He’s a young man trying to overcome the social challenges of his condition by “learning” from other people.
 Bart ends up witnessing a murder and of course, as the resident weirdo, becomes the number one suspect.

 After this plot point, the rest movie spends its time going through quarter-baked ideas.